jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

                                        fun = "mean", progress = FALSE)
 ```

 This is then repeated in our code for a radius of 5km and a radius of 50km, which give different levels of spatial scales to explore in terms of population responses (see correlations of these buffer values in the additional plots found in `/plots/developing_annual_weather_variables/`).
-To visualise this concept more intuatively, imagine a study taking place at my department at the University of Southern Denmark in Odense, DK, with coordinates Long = 10.425869, Lat = 55.368266 (see `buffer_example_sdu.R`).
+To visualise this concept more intuitively, imagine a study taking place at my department at the University of Southern Denmark in Odense, DK, with coordinates Long = 10.425869, Lat = 55.368266 (see `buffer_example_sdu.R`).
 Here we can see the exact study location (black point) and then the buffer polygons that would be used to calculate the weighted mean of the CHELSA data, for 5km and 50km, respectively.

 <img src="../plots/developing_annual_weather_variables/buffer_example_sdu.jpeg" width="800" />